typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 $p isa person, has full-name 'Masako Holley', has email $email;
 ```

-However, we can also use separate patterns to achieve the same result:
+However, we can also separate this statement into three different statements in the same pattern to achieve the same
+result:

 <!-- test-ignore -->
 ```typeql